ktsujino/regex_engine/README.md

-python based self-educational implementation of regex engine.
+Python3 based self-educational implementation of regex engine.

 Only very basic subset of regex is supported in a suboptimal way:
 - ascii only